-Key audit matter How the matter was addressed Inventories The estimation of the net realisable value of inventory, as disclosed in Notes 4 and 8 to the financial statements, is an area of significant management judgment, particularly with regard to the estimation of provision for diminution in the value of slow-moving and obsolete inventories.
+Key audit matter How the matter was addressed Inventories Inventories The estimation of the net realisable value of inventory, as disclosed in Notes 4 and 8 to the financial statements, is an area of significant management judgment, particularly with regard to the estimation of provision for diminution in the value of slow-moving and obsolete inventories.
 This requires detailed analysis of the products' life cycle, the competitive environment, economic circumstances and the situation within the industry.
 There is a risk with respect to the amount of provision set aside for diminution in the value of inventories.
 The key audit procedures include : Gaining an understanding of the basis applied in determining the provision for diminution in value of inventories and reviewing the consistency of the application of that basis, and the rationale for the recording of specific provisions.
 Comparing the inventory holding periods and inventory movements in order to identify product lines with indicators of lower inventory turnover than normal level.
-Comparing proceeds from sales transactions occurring after the date of the financial statements with the cost of inventory for each product line.
-Comparing historical data of actual losses on sales and write-off of inventory during the years with the provision for diminution in value of inventory recorded at the preceding year-end.
+Comparing after the date of the financial statements with the cost of inventory for each product line statements with the cost of inventory for each product line.Comparing historical data of actual losses on sales and write-off of inventory during the years with the provision for diminution in value of inventory recorded at the preceding year-end.